Registered Mental Health Nurse

 - As Line Manager, take responsibility for personal development, review, sickness absence, disciplinary and grievance, recruitment and selection and personal career development.
 The attendance at statutory and mandatory training, delegating as appropriate.

-- Ensure all complaints both formal and informal are dealt with promptly and courteously in accordance with Mundesley Hospital policy.
+- Ensure all complaints both formal and informal are dealt with promptly and courteously in accordance with Norvic Healthcare policy.

 - To act as a role model to the nursing team within the designated clinical area.
 Promoting and demonstrating the standards of care and behaviour expected, promoting professional and courteous culture and ensuring best practice.